 ISP Negotiation Process Overview

 The process for negotiating an ISP Agreement begins once an ISP candidate’s CNDA is executed and its RFI Response is accepted.
-A FedEx Ground Negotiator will be assigned and will contact the ISP Negotiator (the authorized officer or other employee of the corporation authorized to negotiate on behalf of the ISP candidate).
+Once accepted, FedEx will extend to a service provider an Opportunity for First Acceptance (OFA).

 Negotiations will end in one of two ways: